 - Battle in the Centre of the Mind: The Inner Hollow and Ichigo duel over who will be the "king" of Ichigo's body during the Visored Training arc, ending with Ichigo suppressing the Inner Hollow and returning control of his Inner World to the Old Man.

 - The Berserker: Attacks relentlessly, and mocks Ichigo for not doing the same.

-- BFS: Color inverted from Ichigo's.
+- BFS: He welds one that's color-inverted from Ichigo's during their second duel.
 It's also the sword that represents him once Ichigo reforges his Zanpakuto.